EpfeiferNutri/Phage-plasmids/README.md

 ## Citing tyPPing
 If you like tyPPing and you use it for your work, please cite:
-'Efficient detection and typing of phage-plasmids.' by Karina Ilchenko, Remy Bonnin, Eduardo PC Rocha and Eugen Pfeifer [ADD LINK]
+'Efficient detection and typing of phage-plasmids.'
+[ADD LINK]